sahmed1o/aaahmedms/README.md

 ### Bio:
 🏢 Analyst • Coder

-💻 Specialized in data analysis and back-end development
+💻 Specialized in Data Analysis and Back-End Development

-🌐 Previously a SysAdmin and Pentester
+🌐 Previously SysAdmin and Pentester

 📍 Canada